riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 None

 ## 1 Introduction to Astra Block
 With Astra Block, you can stream real-time blockchain data directly to your Astra database.
+Simply enable the feature within Astra, create a blockchain database and start receiving data.

 ## 2 Example Queries